hmans/rbfu/README.md

 ### Uninstalling

-If you ever want to get rid of rbfu, make sure the `@system` Ruby is active, remove the rbfu line from your shell startup script, delete the rbfu executable (or run `brew uninstall rbfu`), and finally delete the `$HOME/.rbfu` directory.
+If you ever want to get rid of rbfu, make sure the `@system` Ruby is active, remove the rbfu line from your shell startup script, delete the rbfu executable, reload your environment, and finally delete the `$HOME/.rbfu` directory.

     rbfu-env @system
     rm -rf $HOME/.rbfu/